christc4/websites-2024/archive.avsbq.org/spiritual.md

 > _To say that God turns away from the sinful is like saying that the sun hides from the blind_ &ndash; St. Anthony the Great

 > _Don't talk to me of female beauty, rather virtues of her soul.
 A beautiful woman who has not decorated herself with virtue is like a painted coffin_ - St. John Chrysostom

+> _There is no better way to teach a child Christianity than to live it truly and from the heart.
+You cannot teach what you do not live_ &ndash; St. Silouan the Athonite